stakater/mto-docs/content/console/templates.md

 - **Resource Type Dropdown:** Select the type of resource you want to map.
 The available options typically include
     - Secrets
-    - Config Maps
+    - configmaps
 - **Name & Namespace:** Enter the name of the resource and the target namespace where it should be mapped.
 - **Add Button:** Click Add to include the mapping in your template.
 Each mapping will appear as a tag below the input fields showing the resource name and its associated namespace.
-- **Listing and Removal:** Added mappings are displayed in separate sections for Secrets and Config Maps.
+- **Listing and Removal:** Added mappings are displayed in separate sections for Secrets and configmaps.
 Each mapping is shown as a tag (e.g., secret-s1 (namespace-n1) or configmap-c1 (namespace-n2)).
-Click the “X” on a tag to remove a mapping from the template.
+Click the "X" on a tag to remove a mapping from the template.

 #### Manifests